ibm-cloud-docs/Registry/registry_cli_reference.md

 You can format and filter the CLI output for supported {{site.data.keyword.registrylong_notm}} commands.
 {:shortdesc}

 By default, the CLI output is displayed in a human-readable format.
 However, this view might limit your ability to use the output, particularly if the command is run programmatically.
 For example, in the `ibmcloud cr image-list` CLI output, you might want to sort the `Size` field by numerical size, but the command returns a string description of the size.
 The container-registry plug-in provides the format option that you can use to apply a Go template to the CLI output.
-The Go template is a feature of the [Go programming language](https://golang.org/pkg/text/template/) that lets you customize the CLI output.
+The Go template is a feature of the [Go programming language](https://golang.org/pkg/text/template/) that you can use to customize the CLI output.

 You can alter the CLI output by applying the format option in two different ways: